gorovt/SmartReport/README.md

 <img src="Images/SmartReport_Main.png" width="640" />

-SmartReport is a Revit plugin that allows you to create an advanced report, collecting information from all elements of the BIM model.
+SmartReport is a Revit addin that allows you to create an advanced report, collecting information from all elements of the BIM model.

 ## Requirements
 * Autodesk Revit 2022